wakkihaya/neurotechjp/src/md/en/blog/castillo-neurosity.md

 > So what we've done that has never been done before is that we have made the device smart.
 > ...
 > We just didn't build a device and then figure out the applications, we started thinking,
-> "How do we want to offer value to people's lives?"
+> 'How do we want to offer value to people's lives?'
-> "How do we want people to use a device?"
+> 'How do we want people to use a device?'
 > So we have basically our product or the ideas that we want to implement, and we started designing from the ground up based on the sensors of the head.
 > We took a mannequin pretty much for the different sensor locations that we wanted to tackle.
 And then we design around all that."